 The most recent version of this document, as detailed in the Document History, is approved by the Chief Executive of the Department of Building and Housing.
-It is effective from 30 September 2010 and supersedes all previous versions of this document.

 People using this Compliance Document should check for amendments on a regular basis.
 The Department of Building and Housing may amend any part of any Compliance Document at any time.
 Up-to-date versions of Compliance Documents are available from www.dbh.govt.nz